kserve/website/docs/modelserving/v1beta1/custom/custom_model/README.md

 ![parallel_inference](./parallel_inference.png)

 ## Configuring Logger for Custom Serving Runtime
-Kserve allows users to override the default logger configuration of serving runtime and uvicorn server.
+KServe allows users to override the default logger configuration of serving runtime and uvicorn server.
 The logger configuration can be modified in one of the following ways:

 ### 1. Providing [logger configuration as a Dict](https://docs.python.org/3/library/logging.config.html#configuration-dictionary-schema):

 If you are building a custom serving runtime and want to modify the logger configuration, this method offers the easiest solution.
 You can supply the logging configuration as a Python Dictionary to the `kserve.logging.configure_logging()` method.
+If the logging dictionary is not provided, KServe uses the default configuration [KSERVE_LOG_CONFIG](https://github.com/kserve/kserve/blob/d19e31040c558ef88774736f67a0c2af7dbc6bc2/python/kserve/kserve/logging.py#L32).
 ```python
 import argparse
 import kserve